Ralston Steel Car Company

-The Ralston Steel Car Company was a rail car manufactuer in Columbus, Ohio, from 1905 to 1953.
+The Ralston Steel Car Company was a rail car manufacturer in Columbus, Ohio, from 1905 to 1953.
 The company began by modifying wood freight cars to add steel underframes.
 Later it manufactured its own line of all-steel rail cars.

 Founding

 Joseph S. Ralston and Anton Becker founded the Ralston Steel Car Company in 1905 by purchasing the plant of the Rarig Engineering Company on the east side of Columbus.
 Becker had just patented a drop-bottom gondola car which would allow the automatic unloading of coal and ballast cars (hopper cars).
 Prior to this invention, cars were unloaded by hand shoveling.
 An example of a Ralston-built drop gondola can be seen here.

 Expansion

 Wood freight cars could not take the strain of being pulled by increasingly powerful steam locomotives, resulting in an explosion of demand for Ralston's all-steel cars.
 By 1907, expansion of the Rarig facility began with the construction of a 1400 ft long Punch, Shear Fitting and Erection Shop.
 By 1910, a wide variety of cars were being produced.